Studies of Cherenkov Photon Production in PbF$_2$ Crystals using Proton Beams at Fermilab: Results

 An intriguing observation is the reduction in the number of detected photons when the rotation angle is near $20^{\circ}$.
 Detailed simulations are conducted for $\theta=20^{\circ}$ and $\theta=10^{\circ}$ to investigate this phenomenon.
-Figure~\ref{fig:PhotonAngles_20degree_schematic} illustrates the photon reflection angles on different surfaces for the case with $\theta=20^{\circ}$.
-According to geometrical optics, the incident angle of photons striking the long surface is concentrated around $36^{\circ}$ and $76^{\circ}$, as confirmed by the simulation in Fig.~\ref{fig:PhotonAngles_20degree}(a).
-Subsequently, in Fig.~\ref{fig:PhotonAngles_20degree}(b), the same angles are shown for photons reaching Side B of the crystal and detected by the corresponding \sipms.
-These photons have an incident angle of around $14^{\circ}$ or $54^{\circ}$ on the existing surfaces.
+For the case with $\theta=20^{\circ}$, according to geometrical optics, the incident angle of photons striking the long surface is concentrated around $36^{\circ}$ and $76^{\circ}$, as confirmed by the simulation in Fig.~\ref{fig:PhotonAngles_20degree}(a).
+Subsequently, in Fig.~\ref{fig:PhotonAngles_20degree}(b), the same angles are shown for photons reaching side B of the crystal and detected by the corresponding \sipms.
+These photons have an incident angle of around $14^{\circ}$ or $54^{\circ}$ on the exiting surfaces.
 Given that the total internal reflection angle from the crystal to the silicone rubber is $51.8^{\circ}$, many of the photons with an incident angle close to $54^{\circ}$ will be reflected and thus not collected by the \sipms.
 This explains the observed decrease in Cherenkov photons when $\theta$ is close to $20^{\circ}$.

 For the case with $\theta=10^{\circ}$, Fig.~\ref{fig:PhotonAngles_10degree} depicts the corresponding incident angles on the long surface for these photons with their first reflections and detection by the \sipms.
-The majority of these photons have an incident angle of around $46^{\circ}$ or $66^{\circ}$ on the long surface and an incident angle of around $24^{\circ}$ or $44^{\circ}$ on the existing surfaces.
+The majority of these photons have an incident angle of around $46^{\circ}$ or $66^{\circ}$ on the long surface and an incident angle of around $24^{\circ}$ or $44^{\circ}$ on the exiting surfaces.
 These photons do not undergo internal reflection between the surfaces of the crystal and the silicone rubber and are detected by the \sipms.

 The asymmetry in the integrated ADC counts between the A and B sides (referred to as A-B asymmetry) is calculated for each rotation angle, as depicted in Fig.~\ref{fig:asymmetry}.
 The asymmetry is defined as $(A-B)/(A+B)$, where $A$ and $B$ represent the sum of integrated ADC counts for all channels from each side, respectively (excluding channel 2).
 An angle dependence in the asymmetry is observed, showing an opposite trend for positive and negative rotation angles.
 This behavior is expected due to the directionality of the Cherenkov photons.
 The maximum asymmetry is approximately 20\%, occuring when the rotation angle is close to $\pm 50\degree$.
 The asymmetry measured in data is also compared to the predictions from the simulation, showing reasonable agreement.